 Wine was first recorded as spiced and heated in First Century Rome.

-The combination of the heated spirits and spices are a warm welcome on a cold winter’s day and have long been considered a balm against illness during this time of year.
+The combination of heated spirits and spices is a warm welcome on a cold winter’s day and has long been considered a balm against illness during this time of year.

 HOW TO OBSERVE #NationalMulledWineDay

-Make up some mulled wine and invite someone to share it with you.
-If you’re looking for a recipe, try this one:
+- Make up some mulled wine and invite someone to share it with you.

 NATIONAL MULLED WINE DAY HISTORY